FlyingFathead/RiemannHypothesis/README.md

 - **Indefinite scanning**: The scripts can run forever (or until you stop them with Ctrl+C), chunk after chunk.
 - **Logging**: They log to both console and `riemann_zeros.log`, giving sign-change intervals and refined zero positions.
 - **Flexible approach**:
-  - [`riemann_hypothesis_scanner.py`](riemann_hypothesis_scanner.py) now uses a simple Riemann–Siegel formula for large |t|, helping with better accuracy for high imaginary parts of s.
+  - [`riemann_hypothesis_scanner.py`](riemann_hypothesis_scanner.py) uses a simple Riemann–Siegel formula for large |t|, providing improved accuracy at higher imaginary parts of s compared to naive partial sums.
+  - [`riemann_hypothesis_scanner_advanced.py`](riemann_hypothesis_scanner_advanced.py) builds on this further with:
+    - More correction terms in the Riemann–Siegel remainder,
+    - Adaptive step scanning to avoid missing quick zero crossings,
+    - A rudimentary Turing-like check,
+    - Parallelization for scanning multiple chunks at once,
+    - State saving (resume scanning),
+    - Logging zeros to both the console/log and a CSV file.
-  - [`riemann_hypothesis_rsi.py`](riemann_hypothesis_rsi.py) still has a more basic “Riemann–Siegel–like” partial sum.
+  - [`riemann_hypothesis_rsi.py`](riemann_hypothesis_rsi.py) is an older, more basic “Riemann–Siegel–like” partial-sum approach.

-Both approaches demonstrate the concept of indefinite scanning for zeros, but for truly large |t| or HPC-level performance, more refined methods are needed.
+All demonstrate the concept of indefinite scanning for zeros, but for truly large |t| or HPC-level performance, more sophisticated methods (or further refinements) are needed.

 ---